-In summary, although the scale was designed to be sensitive to continuous changes of perception, participants used it in an all-or-none fashion.
-The AB did not result in a gradual reduction of T2 visibility but in an increase in the proportion of trials where T2 was missed and had the same visibility than on absent trials.
-These results support the hypothesis that the AB consists in a stochastic all-or-none loss of conscious access to T2.
+In summary, although the subjective visibility scale was designed to be sensitive to continuous changes in perception, participants used it in an all-or-none fashion.
+The AB did not result in a gradual reduction of T2 visibility, but rather resulted in an increase in the proportion of trials on which T2 was missed and had the same visibility as on target-absent trials.
+These results support the hypothesis that the AB consists of a stochastic all-or-none loss of conscious access to T2.

-EXPERIMENT 2 : GRADUAL RESPONDING IN A MASKING PARADIGM.
+EXPERIMENT 2: GRADUAL RESPONDING IN A MASKING PARADIGM

 The all-or-none response patterns observed in Experiment 1 could reflect a response bias toward both ends of the scale.
-Participant might have implemented the instructions as a forced-choice task between "T2 seen" and "T2 not seen", using a sharp decision criterion.
-Experiment 2 rules out this possibility by showing that, with the same instructions, participants spontaneously used the scale in a continuous fashion when judging the visibility of masked words of variable durations.
+Participants might have used a sharp decision criterion, implementing the instructions in such a way that the task became a forced choice between "T2 seen" and "T2 not seen."
+Experiment 2 rules out this possibility by showing that with the same instructions, participants spontaneously used the scale in a continuous fashion when judging the visibility of masked words of variable durations.